TSP Investment Options and Fund Performance

 Fixed Income Investment (F) Fund

-The F Fund is managed by the BlackRock Institutional Trust Company and tracks the Barclays Capital U.S. Aggregate Bond Index, a measure of major U.S. bond markets.
+The F Fund is managed by the BlackRock Institutional Trust Company and tracks the Bloomberg Barclays U.S. Aggregate Bond Index, a measure of major U.S. bond markets.

 The government sector represents 39 percent of the total, primarily Treasury issues, but also including some agency-issued obligations.
-Asset-backed securities constitute another 30 percent of the index.
+Asset-backed securities constitute another 31 percent.
 The “credit” sector represents the remainder of the index and contains publicly issued fixed rate investment grade securities.

 Small Capitalization Stock Index Investment (S) Fund